davegutz/myStateOfCharge/SOC_Photon/README.md

   4. Shunt monitor seems to have 0 V bias at 0 A current so this is assumed when scaling inputs.
   5. Current calibrated using clamping ammeter turning large loads off and on.
   6. Battleborn nominal capacity determined by load tests.
   7. An iterative solver for SOC-VOC model works extremely well given calculatable derivative for the equations from reference.
 PI observer removed in favor of solver.
-The solver could be used to initialize SOC for the Coulomb Counter but probaly not worth the trouble.
+The solver could be used to initialize soc for the Coulomb Counter but probaly not worth the trouble.
 Leave this device in more future possible usage.
 An EKF then replaced the solver because it essentially does the same thing and was much quieter.
   8. Note that there is no effect of the device on system operation so debugging via serial can be more extensive than usual.
   9. Two-pole filters and update time framing, determined experimentally and by experience to provide best possible Coulommb Counter and display behavior.